-Director: Andrea Newton 4201 East McCain Blvd.
-North Little Rock, AR 72117 andrean@littlerock.paulmitchell.edu 501-801-1833
+Director: Jackie Cooper 4201 East McCain Blvd.
+North Little Rock, AR 72117 jackiec@norman.paulmitchell.edu 501-801-1833

 The School has also classified the Financial Services Leader, Admissions Leader, and Future Professional Advisor as Mandated Reporters of any knowledge they have that a member of the community is experiencing harassment, discrimination, and/or retaliation.
 The section below on Mandated Reporting details their duties.